haiku/website/content/guides/virtualizing/hyper-v.md

 +++

 There are two methods for installing Haiku: RAW images and Anyboot images.
 RAW images consist of a pre-installed environment, whereby the Virtual Hard Disk is of a fixed size.
 By using a RAW image, you do not need to go through the installation process.
-The Anyboot images, on the other hand, can be burnt to a CD-RW or DVD-RW, or even a USB drive but they can also be used in Hyper-V, to create a virtual CD-ROM that can be used to install Haiku onto a virtual Hard Disk.
+The Anyboot images, on the other hand, can be burnt to a CD-RW or DVD-RW, or even a USB drive but they can also be used in Hyper-V, to create a virtual CD-ROM that can be used to install Haiku onto a virtual Hard Disk or even to just boot into Haiku directly.
+Whilst Anyboot images can be used to boot directly into Haiku, any changes that you make to the Anyboot drives will be reverted as soon as you shutdown/restart.
+That is why you will need to install the Haiku image to a (virtual) hard drive using the installer program bundled with the Anyboot image.
 This guide will show you how to get Haiku running in Microsoft’s Hyper-V using the Anyboot images.

 ### Step One: Enable Hyper-V and download a Haiku image